m4ttsch/omscs-notes-notes/information-security/software-security.md

 The stack grows when something is pushed onto it, and shrinks when something is popped off of it.

-The current “top” of the stack is maintained by a stack pointer, which points to different memory locations as the stack grows and shrinks.
+The current "top" of the stack is maintained by a stack pointer, which points to different memory locations as the stack grows and shrinks.

 We can assume that the stack grows from high (numerically larger) addresses to low (numerically smaller) addresses.